reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

 ... stack trace omitted ...
 ```

-Usually we would configure a single time-based circuitbreaker with both failure rate and slow call rate thresholds:
+Usually we would configure a single time-based circuit breaker with both failure rate and slow call rate thresholds:

 ```java
 CircuitBreakerConfig config = CircuitBreakerConfig